Universal Inference Meets Random Projections: A Scalable Test for Log-concavity: Conclusion

 Several open questions remain.
 Theorem~\ref{thm:logconcpower} presented a set of conditions under which the universal LRT has power that converges to 1 as $n\to\infty$.
 As discussed, it may be possible to weaken some of these conditions.
 In addition, future work may seek to theoretically derive the power as a function of the dimension, number of observations, and signal strength.
 As shown in one example (Figure~\ref{fig:power_vary_d} of Appendix~\ref{app:addl_sims}), the signal may need to grow exponentially in $d$ to maintain the same power.

 \begin{description}

-\item[Appendix:] The appendix contains proofs of all theoretical results (Appendix~\ref{app:proofs}), additional simulations and visualizations for the two-component normal mixture setting (Appendix~\ref{app:addl_sims}), simulations to test log-concavity when data arise from a Beta distribution (Appendix~\ref{app:beta}), and additional details on the permutation test and trace test for log-concavity (Appendix~\ref{app:perm_trace}). (pdf file)
+\item[Appendix:] The appendix contains proofs of all theoretical results (Appendix~\ref{app:proofs}), additional simulations and visualizations for the two-component normal mixture setting (Appendix~\ref{app:addl_sims}), discussions on the relative power of full-dimensional and projection tests (Appendix~\ref{app:full_vs_proj}), simulations to test log-concavity when data arise from a Beta distribution (Appendix~\ref{app:beta}), and additional details on the permutation test and trace test for log-concavity (Appendix~\ref{app:perm_trace}). (pdf file)

 \item[R code:] The R code to reproduce the simulations and figures is available at \if0\blind{\url{https://github.com/RobinMDunn/LogConcaveUniv}.}\fi \if1\blind{[redacted for blind review].}\fi

 \end{description}